VorteX-co/VAUV/Software/vortex_ws/README.md

-This is the base directory of the ROS workspace
+This is the base directory of the ROS workspace.